KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 - Speed test all of code to find bottlenecks.
 - Implement basic missing program assignment
 - Finish conversion of other instr_[instr].py classes (only did NIRES)
+- What are we doing with rejected files?
 - Search TODOs in code
 - Improve documentation